Community Services

 Olusola (Sola) Ogunranti

-Executive Director, Youth Engagement and Safety Services (YESS)
+Executive Director of Safety Services (YESS)

 Olusola Ogunranti

-The Executive Director of Youth Engagement and Safety Services (YESS) manages the goods, services, and resources for the Community Detention, Reporting Centers, Shelter Care, Police Liaison Unit, and the Thrive Academy program.
+The Executive Director of Safety Services (YESS) manages the goods, services, and resources for the Community Detention, Reporting Centers, Shelter Care, Police Liaison Unit, and the Thrive Academy program.
 Prior to this, Olusola was the Regional Director of Baltimore City DJS Community Services and, before that, Director of Community Detention Operations, where he supported the implementation of the Juvenile Detention Alternatives Initiative and the operation of the Community Detention and GPS Program for each region.
 Olusola has served in various other capacities at the Department, including Juvenile Detention Alternative Initiative Coordinator and Case Management Specialist Supervisor.
 Olusola received his bachelor’s degree in Organizational Leadership and Communication from Wright State University.

 Jenny Egan

-Executive Director, Court and Investigative Services
+Executive Director of Court Services

-Jenny Egan is the Executive Director of Court and Investigative Services.
+Jenny Egan is the Executive Director of Court Services.
 The office will lead key functions of DJS court reporting and related tools and processes.
 Jenny's advocacy lens will help guide our efforts to work with youth in a manner that is developmentally appropriate and impactful.

 Jenny is no stranger to the child advocacy and youth justice system in Maryland.
 A graduate of the University of Michigan Law School and Smith College, she served formerly as the Chief Attorney for the Juvenile Division of the Public Defender in Baltimore and is cofounder of the Baltimore Action Legal Team (BALT), which provides legal support to those who fight injustices rooted in structural racism and economic inequality through community lawyering and collective solutions.
 Jenny previously worked as a fellow at the National Women’s Law Center and as the Advocacy Coordinator for the ACLU’s National Security Project.
 She brings a wealth of legal knowledge and expertise to help fulfill our current strategic mission to “transform young people’s lives, create safer communities, and forge more equitable systems through community-based partnerships that hold youth accountable while building on their strengths and support systems.”